On the local \'etale fundamental group of KLT threefold singularities: Finiteness and tameness of local etale fundamental groups

 We finalize with the following---by now standard---application \cite{GrebKebekusPeternellEtaleFundamental,BhattCarvajalRojasGrafSchwedeTucker,StibitzFundamentalGroups}.
 Roughly speaking, it establishes that threefolds with at worst KLT singularities \emph{almost} satisfy Zariski--Nagata--Auslander purity of the branch locus.

 \begin{corollary} Work in \autoref{setup} assuming $d=3$ and $\kay$ to be algebraically closed of characteristic $p>5$.
 Then, every quasi-\'etale cover over $X$ whose degree is a power of $p$ is \'etale.
-Moreover, there exists a quasi-\'etale Galois cover $\tilde{X} \to X$ with prime-to-$p$ degree so that every quasi-\'etale cover over $\tilde{X}$ is \'etale. \end{corollary} \begin{proof} The first statement was already noticed in more generality in \autoref{cor.fulltameness}.
+Moreover, there exists a quasi-\'etale Galois cover $\tilde{X} \to X$ with prime-to-$p$ degree such that every quasi-\'etale cover over $\tilde{X}$ is \'etale.
+Moreover, $\tilde{X} \to X$ can be taken so that it is \'etale over any prescribed big open of $X$. \end{corollary} \begin{proof} The first statement was already noticed in more generality in \autoref{cor.fulltameness}.
 If $Y \to X$ is a quasi-\'etale cover whose degree is a power of $p$, then the same is true for $Y \times_ X \Spec \sO_{X,\bar{x}}^{\mathrm{sh}} \to \Spec \sO_{X,\bar{x}}^{\mathrm{sh}}$ at every geometric closed point $\bar{x} \to X$.
 Hence they are all \'etale by \autoref{cor.PGroupTorsors}, and so is $Y \to X$.

-The existence of a quasi-\'etale Galois cover $X' \to X$ so that quasi-\'etale covers over $X'$ are \'etale follows from the methods in \cite{BhattCarvajalRojasGrafSchwedeTucker}, as well as \cite[Theorem 1]{StibitzFundamentalGroups} for $X$ is a variety.
-However, it also follows by the same methods that there exists a a quasi-\'etale Galois cover $\tilde{X} \to X$ with prime-to-$p$ degree so that every quasi-\'etale cover over $\tilde{X}$ with prime-to-$p$ degree is \'etale.
+The existence of a quasi-\'etale Galois cover $X' \to X$ such that quasi-\'etale covers over $X'$ are \'etale follows from the methods in \cite{BhattCarvajalRojasGrafSchwedeTucker}, as well as \cite[Theorem 1]{StibitzFundamentalGroups} for $X$ is a variety.
+However, it also follows by the same methods that there exists a quasi-\'etale Galois cover $\tilde{X} \to X$ with prime-to-$p$ degree such that every quasi-\'etale cover over $\tilde{X}$ with prime-to-$p$ degree is \'etale.
 We claim that all quasi-\'etale covers over $\tilde{X}$ are \'etale.
 It suffices to prove this for the connected and further Galois ones.
 Thus, let $Y \to \tilde{X}$ be a quasi-\'etale Galois cover.
 Let $H \subset \Gal(Y/\tilde{X})$ be the corresponding $p$-Sylow group, which we may assume nontrivial as otherwise there is nothing to prove.
 Let $Y \to Y/H \to \tilde{X}$ be the corresponding quotient.
 Thus, $Y \to Y/H$ is a quasi-\'etale Galois cover with Galois group $H$ and $Y/H \to \tilde{X}$ is quasi-\'etale and so \'etale.
 In particular, $Y/H$ is a KLT threefold just as $X$ and $\tilde{X}$ are.
 Hence, by the first part of the corollary, $Y \to Y/H$ must be \'etale and so is $Y \to \tilde{X}$. \end{proof}